What’s the difference between a heel strike, midfoot strike, and forefoot strike?

 Is a midfoot strike better for running?

-The force transfer is more abrupt when heel striking.
+As you can see, heel striking has a dramatically higher loading rate, and there is no impact peaks with a midfoot strike.
+In short, the force transfer is more abrupt when heel striking.
 Think about dropping an egg on the floor vs dropping it on a pillow.
 The pillow allows the egg to slow down more gradually vs the ground which is abrupt.

 A majority of the general running population are heel strikers but if you look at elite runners, the numbers are reversed.
 Elite runners typically have a midfoot or very slight heel strike.